-The colors and flavors of this healthful, amazingly tasty vegetarian skillet are so vibrant they make me think of the Mediterranean, though in truth, I wasn’t served anything like it during my recent visit to Rome, Florence, and Naples.
+The colors and flavors of this healthful, amazingly tasty summer vegetable skillet are so vibrant they make me think of the Mediterranean, though in truth, I wasn’t served anything like this during my recent visit to Rome, Florence, and Naples.
 It features onions and sweet peppers sauteed in just a little olive oil and butter until melting and aromatic, then simmered with fresh herbs and tomatoes until their juice is reduced and flavor intensified.
 At the end, chunks of summer squash are stirred in and barely cooked so they remain crisp, and the skillet mixture is spooned over fresh-cooked, olive-oil dressed cappellini.
 It is vegetarian, and if you wish to replace the butter with another tablespoon of olive oil, it is also vegan.

 Though I first served this as a side dish with grilled chicken and fish—and it’s excellent that way—most of the time I sit right down and make a meal of it.
 It is wonderful still warm, but equally appealing at room temperature or on a hot day, eaten slightly cool.
 You could add a few cubes of fresh mozzarella, or dust the top with freshly grated Parmesan for a more substantial dish, but honestly, it doesn’t really need either of these.
 In fact, I think the sprightly taste of the summer bounty comes through best when there are no dairy distractions.

-What does enhance this mightily is a generous sprinkling of fresh, tender chopped herbs strewn over the top right before serving.
-The thyme in particular really makes the dish sing, so be generous with it and never, ever leave it out.
+What does enhance this summer vegetable skillet mightily is a generous sprinkling of fresh, tender chopped herbs strewn over the top right before serving.
+Thyme in particular really makes the dish sing, so be generous with it and never, ever leave it out.

 Tip: To peel tomatoes easily, drop in boiling water for about 50 to 60 seconds.
 Then, quickly cool them again by dropping in cold water.
 The skins slip right off!